Stone Temple Pilots: 1995–2003: Tiny Music, No. 4, and Shangri-La Dee Da

 In late 1998, the band regrouped and began work on a fourth Stone Temple Pilots album.
 Released in 1999, No. 4 was conceived as a "back-to-basics" rock album in the vein of Core or Purple.
 Stephen Thomas Erlewine of AllMusic compared the album's sound to contemporary alternative metal bands and wrote in his review "it's as if STP decided to compete directly with the new generation of alt-metal bands who prize aggression over hooks or riffs."
 STP scored one of its biggest hits since the success of Core and Purple with the single "Sour Girl", fueled by a popular music video starring Sarah Michelle Gellar of Buffy the Vampire Slayer fame.
 The band also recorded an episode of VH1 Storytellers, and went on a summer tour with the Red Hot Chili Peppers.
 No. 4 would eventually be certified platinum by the RIAA.

 During the summer of 2001, the band released its fifth album, Shangri-La Dee Da, which produced one modest rock radio hit in "Days of the Week".
 Despite promotion of the album by going on tour with Linkin Park on the Family Values Tour, Shangri-La Dee Da was a commercial disappointment.
-At that point, marketing support from their label was reportedly minimal, and the band decided to put a hold on any future albums.
-However, the band recorded "All in the Suit That You Wear", a song intended to be the lead single on the soundtrack for the 2002 film Spider-Man.
+The band recorded "All in the Suit That You Wear", a song intended to be the lead single on the soundtrack for the 2002 film Spider-Man.
 However, Chad Kroeger's song "Hero" was ultimately chosen as the lead single.